Iepoev/Thesis/paper/source/10_ch2_medische_context.md

 ## Physical fitness

-To model our fitness coach we need to know the distint differences between a fit and unfit subject.
+To model our fitness coach we need to know the distinct differences between a fit and unfit subject.
 We also have to make the distiction between a trained and untrained subject, because these concepts are inherently linked but are not synonyms.
 To be "fit" is to have a large aerobic capacity, the body has adapted to be able to deliver more oxygen to the muscles which improves aerobic ability.
 To be "trained" is having the extra muscle and nerval impulses te be able to use this oxygen, converting it into more power than an untrained subject.

 Another aspect that is closely linked to "fitness" is cardiovascular health.
 It is common knowledge that being more fit results in a lesser change to contract cardiovascular problems such as infarcts, but being in good cardiovascular health doesn't necessarily imply being fit.
 Attempting to alleviate poor cardivascular health through fitness training is however a widely acknowledged and applied therapy.